josefrichter/resize/README.txt

 5. display the canvas, ie. a preview of the image to be uploaded
 6. take the pic from canvas as JPEG in dataURI format
 7. send it to server
-8. save it on server side (not implemented yet)
+8. save it on server side

 (c) Josef Richter